metamorfos/metamorfos.github.io/_posts/2013-04-17-from-zero-to-hero-part-1.md

 title: "From Zero to Hero, Part I"
 ---

-_This is going to be a little two part story on how I went from having no experience to be a Rails Developer and loving every day of it!_
+_This is going to be a little two - four part story on how I went from having no experience to be a Rails Developer and loving every day of it!_

 # From Zero to Hero, Part I
 I started at the University of Lund in the fall of 2012 starting a